corytu/coursera-r-mentoring/README.md

 # Coursera_R_Mentoring
-As a Community Mentor of "R Programming" on Coursera, here collects my mentoring records and helping articles.
+As a Community Mentor of "R Programming" on Coursera, here I collect my mentoring records and helping articles.